What Can You Expect From a Canine Physiotherapy Session?

 These worries put me off organising a physio session for him for a while.
 But after some 'conventional medicine' prescribed by his veterinary surgeon didn't help him.
 I decided far better to try veterinary physio and massage than more pills!
 Although my own home canine massage sessions were helping him.
 I needed to do more.

 Next who to choose?
 I'm lucky.
 Having developed this website many years ago.
-I've a good understanding of the different therapies.
+I've a good understanding of the different complementary therapies for animals.
 And qualifications an animal therapist should have.

 So what should you expect?
 On your first veterinary physio or massage session.
 Your veterinary physiotherapist or canine massage therapist will spend time assessing your dog.
 This is essential.
 Every dog is different.
 Every ailment and injury is different, depending on the dog.
 A therapist will need to see what your dog does.
 How he or she moves.
 What areas of the body need help.